On a generalisation of Cameron's base size conjecture: Fixed point ratios for classical groups

 {

 }

 \begin{prop} Suppose that $G_0 = {\rm PSp}_8(q)$, $q \geqs 3$ and $x\in G$ is an element of prime order $r$.
 Then $\fpr(x, G/H) < |x^{G_0}|^{-1/3}$. \end{prop}

 \begin{proof} If $H$ is not of type ${\rm Sp}_4(q^2)$ or ${\rm Sp}_4(q)\wr S_2$, then the claim follows by Theorem~\ref{thm:timsbound}, so it remains to consider those two cases.
-The claim can easily be checked using {\sc Magma} for $q=3$ using the function \texttt{CheckFpr()} provided in Section~\ref{sss:comp-classical}, so for the remainder of the proof we may assume that $q\geqs 4$.
+The claim can easily be checked using {\sc Magma} for $q\leqs 3$ using the function \texttt{MaxFpr()} provided in Section~\ref{sss:comp-classical}, so for the remainder of the proof we may assume that $q\geqs 4$.
+As mentioned in Section~\ref{sss:comp-classical}, the computation for $q = 3$ is more time-consuming than other cases we handle using {\sc Magma}, but one can get output in less than an hour.

-We first consider the case where $x$ is semisimple.
-First suppose that $H$ is of type ${\rm Sp}_4(q^2)$.
-Let $i$ be minimal such that $r$ divides $q^i - 1$ and $i_0$ be minimal such that $r$ divides $q^{2i_0}-1$, and note that $i_0 = i/2$ if $i$ is even and $i_0 = i$ otherwise.
-Note that we may assume that $x\in H$, since otherwise ${\rm fpr}(x, G/H) = 0$.
-In this case $r$ must divide $|H|$, and so we have $i\in \{1, 2, 4, 8\}$.
-We need to consider each possibility of $i$ in turn.
-The calculations for each value of $i$ are straightforward and similar, and so we will only consider the cases where $i = 4$ and $i=1$ here and leave the rest for the reader to check.

 \vs